Simple Interest Calculator

 Simple interest is a method of calculating interest in which the interest amount is based solely on the original principal, without considering any accumulated interest over time.

-In other words, interest is calculated only once on the principal amount and remains constant throughout the period.
-This means that the total amount grows linearly, without an exponential growth effect as in compound interest.
+In other words, interest is calculated only once on the initial value, and it remains constant throughout the entire period.
+This results in linear growth, unlike compound interest, which grows exponentially because interest accrues on previously earned interest.

 How does the simple interest formula work?